pandorabots/pandorabots.github.io/_aiml/set.md

 ### SET USED IN TEMPLATE

 In a category's template, the *set element* is used to set a predicate variable.
-Predicates are not hardcoded like properties, and can be initialized during conversation.
+Predicates are not hardcoded like properties, and can be initialized during a conversation.
 This means that input from the user can be echoed in the value of a predicate.

 #### Attributes

 `name` (required)
 The name attribute specifies a name for the predicate you will set.
 The predicate can then be recalled under the same name using the get element.
+If you are setting a local variable rather than a predicate, use the `var` attribute instead.

 #### Usage